Photomixing

-Photomixing Photomixing is a process that uses two laser beams with slightly different optical frequencies to generate radiation at the difference frequency.
+Photomixing is a process that uses two laser beams with slightly different optical frequencies to generate radiation at the difference frequency.
 Depending on the photomixing process and method, the frequency of the radiation produced by this method can vary from near DC to several THz.
 An advantage of this technique is the ability to produce high spectral purity radiation over a very large range of frequencies.
 A disadvantage is the typically low power levels of less than 10^{−8} W.

 Principle

 Photomixing is the generation of continuous-wave radiation through a process in which two frequency-offset lasers with aligned polarization illuminate a photomixer.
 The total electrical field of the exciting beam in the photomixing material may be written as: